New York, Westchester and Boston Railway: New Rochelle

 A stone bridge in the southeastern woods of Ward Acres runs parallel to Pinebrook Boulevard.
 The bridge crosses a stream along the right of way between Wykagyl and Quaker Ridge and is in perfect condition.

 The former Wykagyl station is part of a shopping center on the east side of North Avenue near Quaker Ridge Road.
-The building suffered extensive damage after a three-alarm fire in April 2012.
+The building suffered extensive damage after a three-alarm fire in April 2012 and now is no longer recognizable as a former station building.
 Wykagyl's commercial and retail area is entirely on property and track beds along the former NY&WB right of way, running under the Wykagyl Station and continuing eastward along Quaker Ridge Road.

 White Plains Branch

 The Heathcote Bypass runs from Weaver Street to Secor Road for 1.13 mi on the right of way of the NYW&B, bypassing of a major intersection of three roads at the New Rochelle-Scarsdale border locally called The Five Corners.

 New Rochelle Branch and Port Chester Extension

 The former Remington Station on Webster Avenue in New Rochelle is used by retail stores.

 The right of way west of the Remington Station to the Pelham border remains, paralleled on either side by residential streets (French Ridge and Sickles Avenue).
 Although obscured by surrounding homes, the large stretch of railroad property can be viewed using satellite mapping sites online (40°54′51″N 73°47′48″W).

 The southbound I-95 exit and entrance ramps at Cedar Street in New Rochelle and the adjacent Memorial Highway access roads were built on the trackbed of the NYW&B's North Avenue station.
 When the New England Thruway [I-95] was first built (1956-1958), the station's concrete foundation on the east side of North Avenue was removed and a long entrance ramp joined North Avenue at a T intersection at grade.
 In the 1960s, the western foundation which contained the station house was demolished, and the Memorial Highway roadway and North Avenue overpass were completed to a traffic circle just west of the former station.
 Prior to the highway construction, the fill west of the North avenue station had been removed to provide space for barracks-style housing for returning World War II veterans.

 A concrete abutment and retaining wall, the western part of a NYW&B overpass, remains as of December 2012, on Prince Street, approximately midway between Remington Station and North Avenue station.

 One side of an overpass which carried a street over both the New Haven and NYW&B still remains behind a Stop & Shop on Palmer Avenue.
 It is right next to the former Pine Brook Station.
 It can be seen from I-95 west of the toll plaza, or off the Petersville Rd bridge.